aspose-psd-cloud/aspose-psd-cloud-java/README.md

-# Aspose.Imaging Cloud Java SDK
+# Aspose.PSD Cloud Java SDK
-[Aspose.Imaging Cloud](https://products.aspose.cloud/imaging) is a true [REST API](https://apireference.aspose.cloud/imaging/) that enables you to perform a wide range of image processing operations including creation, manipulation and conversion in the cloud, with zero initial costs.
-Our Cloud SDKs are wrappers around REST API in various programming languages, allowing you to process images in language of your choice quickly and easily, gaining all benefits of strong types and IDE highlights.
+[Aspose.PSD Cloud](https://products.aspose.cloud/psd) is a true [REST API](https://apireference.aspose.cloud/psd/) that enables you to perform a wide range of PSD image processing operations including creation, manipulation and conversion in the cloud, with zero initial costs.
+Our Cloud SDKs are wrappers around REST API in various programming languages, allowing you to process images in the language of your choice quickly and easily, gaining all benefits of strong types and IDE highlights.

-This repository contains [Aspose.Imaging Cloud Java SDK](https://products.aspose.cloud/imaging/java) source code.
-This SDK allows you to work with Aspose.Imaging Cloud REST APIs in your Java applications quickly and easily, with zero initial cost.
+This repository contains [Aspose.PSD Cloud Java SDK](https://products.aspose.cloud/psd/java) source code.
+This SDK allows you to work with Aspose.PSD Cloud REST APIs in your Java applications quickly and easily, with zero initial cost.

 To use this SDK, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).

 ## Key Features
-#### Image Formats Support
-Export the following images to various formats (generally supported ones are BMP, PSD, JPEG, TIFF, GIF, PNG, JPEG2000, WEBP and PDF):
-* BMP
-* GIF
-* DJVU
-* WMF
-* EMF
-* JPEG
-* JPEG2000
-* PSD
-* TIFF
-* WEBP
-* PNG
-* DICOM
-* CDR
-* ODG
-* OTG
-* DNG
-* SVG
-* CMX

-Process options, change and return images in the same format:
-* PSD
-* JPEG
-* TIFF
-* GIF
-* BMP
-* JPEG2000
-* WEBP

-Process options, change and return images in any supported export format:
-* EMF
-* WMF

-#### Supported Imaging Operations
+#### Supported Operations
 * Export
 * Resize
 * Crop
 * Rotate and Flip
-* TIFF frames extraction
-* TIFF frames manipulation
+* Deskew
-* TIFF concatenation
+* Grayscale
-* TIFF conversion to fax-friendly format
+* Apply filtering effect
 * Retrieve & update image properties
-* Conversion to and from PSD format

-#### Supported Imaging AI Operations
-* Content-based image search
-* Image duplicates search
-* Image search by custom registered tags
-* Image comparison and similarity detection
-* Image features extraction (for now, AKAZE detector is supported)

 For the complete list of use-cases, please refer to the [format support document](https://docs.aspose.cloud/display/psdcloud/Supported+File+Formats) to see what you can achieve!